 New rules relating to reports filed with Canadian securities

-regulators in connection with private placements came into force on
+regulators in connection with private placements are expected to

 Gowling WLG Focus

 Currently, issuers and underwriters who rely on certain

 prospectus exemptions to distribute securities need to file